P-RFO (Partitioned Rational Function Optimization)

 P-RFO is a second-order saddle point optimizer based on the Partitioned Rational Function Optimization algorithm.
 It works by partitioning the Hessian eigenspace into one mode to maximize along (the reaction coordinate) and all remaining modes to minimize along.
 This dual-shift approach, combined with a trust-region framework and mode-following in mass-weighted coordinates, efficiently converges to the nearest first-order saddle point from an initial guess geometry.

-P-RFO is the default TS refinement method in MAPLE and is the final optimization step used by refine=nebts after NEB or String calculations.
+P-RFO is the local TS optimizer used directly with #ts(method=prfo) and as the final optimization step for NEB-TS/String-TS refinement workflows.
 It requires a good starting geometry that is already close to the true TS.

 Parameters